Skip to main content

 • Add with other veggies to mix up the flavor, or serve alone

 You could refrigerate any leftovers for no more than three days, or pop the rest in the freezer for no longer than three months.
-Section your leftover out and mix with options like carrots, rice, sweet potatoes, chicken, or salmon to give your child’s palate a bit of variety.
+Section your leftovers out and mix them with options like carrots, rice, sweet potatoes, chicken, or salmon to give your child’s palate a bit of variety.

 We understand the importance of infants getting the best quality ingredients in their diet.
-We don’t want to discourage you from wanting to make your own meals at home for your growing baby, only to do so in a safe and healthy manner.
-If you prepare your infant’s meals at home, we encourage you to sit down with your child’s doctor or nutritionist to plan and prepare foods that will not only give them a healthy and balanced diet, but will also hit all those important health marks such as organic and sustainably grown.
+We don’t want to discourage you from wanting to make your own meals at home for your growing baby, only to do so safely and healthily.
+If you prepare your infant’s meals at home, we encourage you to sit down with your child’s doctor or nutritionist to plan and prepare foods that will not only give them a healthy and balanced diet but will also hit all those important health marks such as organic and sustainably grown.

 Emily Pidgeon